(Click for more)

 Partnered with Monville Landscaping, StoneDecks are virtually indestructible, waterproof, and require little to no maintenance.
 Sick of sanding and staining your wood deck every year?
 We can lay our stone over your existing deck, reducing costs and giving you a deck you can enjoy year round with low maintenance!
 30 years later?
 Your StoneDeck will look just as amazing as when you first built it!

-Get Ready For Spring!
+Get Ready For Fall!

-Book now for Spring Clean-up
+Book now for Fall Clean-up or Tree Planting

 RECENT NEWS IN LANDSCAPING

 Imagine being able to eat your evening meal under the open sky, in your own backyard, surrounded by friends and family.
 Alfresco dining is popular these days having a designated dining area, complete with an outdoor cooking area, has become one of 2018’s landscaping trends.

 Different this year is the location of this open-air eating area—Its no longer close to the kitchen but further afield.
 Creating a unique space at the back of the yard, far from the lights and bustle of the house is on-trend.

 Having limited outdoor space is nothing new; especially for city dwellers.
 How that space is used is pushing the envelope.
 Multitasking is king when it comes to planning which features to add and where to plant what within limited square footage.
 For example, a water feature can be integrated into the irrigation system, doubling the function of a single feature.

 Analyze the systems and features you can work with in your garden.
 It will take some consideration and planning to get the most out of your limited space, but it will pay off immensely in the end.

 Part of the “maker movement”, this landscaping trend moves away from mass-produced products, and returns to roots of authentic craftsmanship.
 Whether it’s a stone bench or a pergola, finding a professional artisan to handcraft your next garden element is definitely a trend.